 In 2010 Janis’ life completely changed when she met a man who would not only prove to be her long-lost twin soul, but also quickly became the number one fan of her work.
 Thanks to Nicholas’ support, nurturing and boundless love, Janis finally found her full voice as a writer, as well as the self confidence to submit it for publication.
 Throughout 2011/12 Janis had short stories and articles published in various national, and international magazines.
 On the back of this Janis produced her first published novel, More Than Gold, in 2013.
 This was swiftly followed by the publication of Marigolds in Her Hands and the first two novels of The Book Ark series.
 For various reasons Janis took a break from writing at the end of 2015.
 Initially planned as a small break, she blinked and two years had passed — during which time Janis hadn’t been completely idle but has set up her furniture rescue and recycling company FABB FADS.

-Janis married Nicholas Smith in 2011, they are now firmly rooted in Norfolk, UK, inseparable, along with their pair of rescued sighthounds.
-Janis is passionate about her husband, her hounds, writing and history – in that order… she is also fairly passionate about saving things from being thrown into skips and giving them a new lease of life too but that is another story...
-When not writing or messing around with paint and glue she can generally be found off adventuring with Nicholas and the hounds in a caravan called Queenie.
+Janis married Nicholas Smith in 2011, they are now firmly rooted in Norfolk, UK, and completely inseparable.
+Janis is passionate about her husband, writing and history – in that order… she is also fairly passionate about saving things from being thrown into skips and giving them a new lease of life too but that is another story...
+When not writing or messing around with paint and glue she can generally be found off adventuring with Nicholas in an old caravan called Queenie.
 She also has an awful lot of other skills and interests, far too innumerable to mention here but she does talk about them in interviews, now and then… and occasionally blogs about them.

 Janis is self -published by choice (she still isn’t all that confident about agents and publishers and the like) via her independent publishing label TP Books to find out more about self publishing and TP Books click here